 Peripheral neuropathy is the most common type of nerve damage in the feet, which affects the peripheral nerves.
-Peripheral neuropathy causes changes in sensation, like tingling and numbness, as well as the inability to feel pain.
+It causes changes in sensation, like tingling and numbness, as well as the inability to feel pain.
 An estimated 20 million people in the United States have some form of peripheral neuropathy.

-Peripheral Neuropathy most often affects those with diabetes.
+This condition most often affects those with diabetes.
 Diabetic neuropathy can cause insensitivity or a loss of ability to feel pain, heat, and cold.
 Due to the loss of feeling, minor cuts, scrapes, blisters, or pressure sores can go unnoticed.
 If these minor injuries are left untreated, complications may result and lead to ulceration and possibly even amputation.

 Peripheral Neuropathy Causes: